Healthcare, banking, schooling and more

 To open a bank account, you usually have to fill in an application form.
 Often, you can do this in a branch or online, and sometimes you can also do this over the phone.

 You will have to provide proof of your identity including your full name, date of birth and address.
-You usually have to show the bank two separate documents that prove who you are, for example, your passport, and where you live, for example, a recent bill.
+You usually have to show the bank two separate documents that prove who you are, for example, your passport, and where you live, for example, a recent utility bill.

 Local Banks and Building Societies